uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 So, to me that’s part of what reconciliation looks like.[^95]

 Language instruction may require innovative approaches, including the use of Elders and others as teachers and the use of immersion programs.
-Education institutions must<!--x-->
-be flexible and responsive in their attempts to encourage the teaching of Aboriginal languages.
+Education institutions must <!-- page 211 -->be flexible and responsive in their attempts to encourage the teaching of Aboriginal languages.
 They should be prepared to draw on the available resources within Aboriginal communities to facilitate the teaching and transmission of Aboriginal languages.
 More formal training opportunities are also required.